Building Tomorrow Together: A Strategic Plan for Visionary Education in Asheville City Schools

 Over the past 5-8 years, ACS has experienced significant change and transition, including superintendent changes, COVID-19 and most recently the devastating impacts of Hurricane Helene.
 Now more than ever, Asheville City Schools will need to chart a path forward to address both immediate short-term challenges and a long-term vision for schooling in Asheville.

-To address this aim, Asheville City Schools (ACS) is in the early stages of launching a comprehensive strategic planning process.
+To address this aim, Asheville City Schools (ACS) has launched a comprehensive strategic planning process.
 The goal of this strategic planning process is threefold:

 - Create a comprehensive written strategic plan that outlines the following: